 - What’s included (in detail) so there are no miscommunications about what they get.

-- Late / no payments and what happens if someone doesn’t pay.
+- What the payment terms are – late / no payments and what happens if someone doesn’t pay.

 - What kind of support is available and how often.